Running Up That Hill: Covers and remixes

 In 2007, the American electronic band Chromatics released a "menacing" version on their album Night Drive.
 A remix of "Running Up That Hill" was used during the 2012 Summer Olympics closing ceremony.
-The remix is included in the soundtrack album for the 2012 Olympics, A Symphony of British Music.
-It reached number six on the UK singles chart on 19 August, becoming Bush's first top-ten single since "King of the Mountain" in 2005.
+It was included in the Olympics soundtrack album A Symphony of British Music and reached number six on the UK singles chart on 19 August, becoming Bush's first top-ten single since "King of the Mountain" in 2005.
 The Swedish band First Aid Kit performed an acoustic version at the 2018 Rock Werchter festival.
 A version by the American musician Meg Myers reached number one on the Billboard Rock Airplay chart and the Alternative Songs chart in January 2020.
 The American singer Emma Ruth Rundle and members of the bands Mastodon, Yob and Old Man Gloom performed a version on YouTube during the 2020 COVID-19 lockdowns.
 In 2021, the American rock band Car Seat Headrest released a "lower fi, measured" cover.

 Bush described a version performed in 2022 by the Australian choir Pub Choir, arranged by Astrid Jorgensen, as "utterly wonderful".
 The German singer Kim Petras recorded a cover for Amazon Music's playlist for 2022 Pride Month, which reached number 100 on the UK singles chart.
 That year, the British singer Raye performed a stripped-back version for BBC Radio 1, and the American singer Halsey performed "Running Up That Hill" at the Governors Ball Music Festival in New York City, saying "truly wish I wrote this song more than anything in the world".
 That September, the British singer Rita Ora performed a mashup of "Running Up That Hill" with her song "For You" at the Rock in Rio festival.
 It received negative reviews; some accused Ora of oversinging or performing it because of its recent popularity from its use in Stranger Things.
 Ora's performance drew comparisons to Fergie's infamous rendition of "The Star-Spangled Banner" at the 2018 NBA All-Star Game.
 The American musician St. Vincent performed "Running Up That Hill" at Bush's induction into the Rock and Roll Hall of Fame in 2023, which Bush did not attend.